Kingdom-Coding/Plant-App/design-files/planning-stage.md

     -will we add user account access now or later?
     -what will the menu consists of?
     -what will we choose to prioratize for features first?
+    -what's the cap for the plants we'll start off with?